Photo courtesy of Wikipedia/Lucio Eastman

 After acquiring a legal permit and becoming registered, MTSU employees who choose to carry will be required to keep their handgun concealed and with them at all times.

 Students with concealed carry permits will not be allowed to carry firearms onto campus under Tennessee’s Campus Carry law.
+If you would like to learn more about concealed carry laws within your state, you can search online.

 Visit here to learn more about MTSU’s firearm policy.